boriswerner/PIO_1DPong_2_to_4player_with_Ring/README.md

 History:
-- Implemented 4 Player mode (not tested yet!)
+- Implemented 4 Player mode
 - Converted to PlatformIO project in VSCode

-Known issues:
-- der Spieler, bei dem der Ball bei Spielstart losläuft verliert gleich ein Leben
-- Nach Sieg, bevor drawStandby: alles einmal clearen